syedqamara/HelloServerSideSwift/README.md

 3: Kitura

+# Deployed APIS
+Master branch of this repo is deployed on `Heroko`.
+You can test the deployed apis by reading the <a href=https://documenter.getpostman.com/view/1828110/S17kyB1R>Documentation </a>.

 # Vapor
  But this repo used Swift with Vapor.
 To use vapor you need to have Vapor installed on your machine & Xcode should be installed too.